 General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our general partner."
 Our general partner owns all of the partnership interests in Dorchester Minerals Operating LP, the operating partnership.
 See Note 3-Related Party Transactions.
-The general partner is allocated 4% and 1% of our Royalty Properties' revenues and Net Profits Interest (or "NPI") revenues, respectively.
-Our executive officers all own an interest in our general partner and receive no compensation for services provided as officers of our Partnership.
+The general partner is allocated 4% and 1% of our Royalty Properties' net revenues and Net Profits Interest (or "NPI") net proceeds actually received by the operating partnership, respectively.

 Cash and Cash Equivalents-Our principal banking relationships are with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
-Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
+Short term investments with an original maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.

-Concentration of Credit Risks-Our Partnership, as a royalty owner, has no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPIs.
+Concentration of Credit Risks-Our Partnership, as a royalty and NPI owner, has no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPIs.
 It is believed that the loss of any single customer would not have a material adverse effect on the consolidated results of our operations.